An Ultimate Guide To Bordeaux Wine

 Bordeaux is undoubtedly the largest fine wine producing region in the world.
-Bordeaux wine is divided into five categories, each of which has certain characteristics.
+Bordeaux wine has a reputation that has travelled the world .
 The average vintage produces over 700 million bottles of Bordeaux wine.

 These include everything from your basic table wines to some of the world’s most expensive wine choices.
 The warm and sunny climate of Bordeaux provides the perfect growing elements for a good harvest.
 Being close to local ports also allows for excellent transportation and exportation.

 Most wine from Bordeaux tends to be red (sometimes referred to as claret) although there are some fantastic dry white wines to be found.
 These are made from the Semillon and Sauvignon blanc grapes and have a crisp, refreshing finish.
-Some lovely rosé and sparkling gems can also be found.
+Chateau Mancèdre from the prestigious Péssac-Léognan appellation is a an amazing example.
 There are over 8,000 châteaux producing Bordeaux wine and 54 Bordeaux wine appellations.
 With the regions wine centric history, it’s no wonder Bordeaux wine is so beloved.